criceca/WineQuality/README.md

 # WineQuality

-Este proyecto analiza la calidad del vino utilizando un conjunto de datos de características químicas.
+This project analyzes wine quality using a dataset of chemical characteristics.

-## Objetivos
+## Objectives

-- Analizar las características químicas del vino.
+- Analyze the chemical characteristics of wine.
-- Determinar qué características influyen más en la calidad del vino.
+- Determine which characteristics most influence wine quality.
-- Construir un modelo predictivo para la calidad del vino.
+- Build a predictive model for wine quality.

-## Datos
+## Data

-El conjunto de datos utilizado en este proyecto contiene las siguientes características:
+The dataset used in this project contains the following characteristics:

-- Acidez fija
+- Fixed acidity
-- Acidez volátil
+- Volatile acidity
-- Ácido cítrico
+- Citric acid
-- Azúcares residuales
+- Residual sugar
-- Cloruros
+- Chlorides
-- Dióxido de azufre libre
+- Free sulfur dioxide
-- Dióxido de azufre total
+- Total sulfur dioxide
-- Densidad
+- Density
 - pH
-- Sulfatos
+- Sulfates
 - Alcohol
-- Calidad (variable objetivo)
+- Quality (target variable)

-## Ejecución
+## Execution

-Para ejecutar el notebook, sigue estos pasos:
+To run the notebook, follow these steps:

-1. Clona este repositorio.
+1. Clone this repository.
-2. Abre el archivo `Wine_quality.ipynb` en Jupyter Notebook o JupyterLab.
+2. Open the `Wine_quality.ipynb` file in Jupyter Notebook or JupyterLab.
-3. Ejecuta las celdas del notebook para realizar el análisis y construir el modelo.
+3. Execute the cells in the notebook to perform the analysis and build the model.

-## Resultados
+## Results

-Los resultados del análisis y del modelo predictivo se encuentran detallados en el notebook `Wine_quality.ipynb`.
+The results of the analysis and the predictive model are detailed in the `Wine_quality.ipynb` notebook.